Menu

 13 Arts and Crafts

-The 13 Bhutanese Arts and Crafts known as Zorig Chusum, is symbolic and rooted in Buddhist philosophy.
+The 13 Bhutanese Arts and Crafts, known as Zorig Chusum, is symbolic and rooted in Buddhist philosophy.
 Treasures discover Pema Lingpa introduced these arts and crafts to Bhutan in 15th century.
 These are carefully preserved for the future generations and taught in schools.
 These include carpentry, masonry, carving, painting sculpture, casting, blacksmithing, gold and silver work, bamboo work, weaving embroidery, woodturning and papermaking.

 Cuisines

-The favorite food of Bhutanese is cheese and chilies.
+The favorite food of the Bhutanese is cheese and chilies.
 No, they’re not kidding.
 If you think they are, taste their national dish, Ema datshi.
 It is an insanely hot dish of boiled chilies and native cheese.
 The staple food of Bhutan is red rice which has a nutty taste and the only variety of rice that grows in high altitude.
 The diet also includes chicken, yak meat, beef, pork and lamb.
 Dairy products, particularly butter and cheese are very popular.
 With certain influence from China, India and Nepal; Bhutan has its own taste and uniqueness.
 Apart from ema datshi, there are a variety of dishes from which you can have according to your taste buds like Kewa Datshi, Shamu Datshi, Jasha Maru, Khorle and so on.
 Well, Bhutanese food is not everyone’s cup of tea.
 Before ordering, remember to inform the chef about your tolerance.

 Unusual religious symbols